10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 -

 The Company computes net income (loss) per share using the two-class method.
 Basic net income (loss) per share is computed using the weighted-average number of shares outstanding during the period.
 Diluted net income per share is computed using the weighted-average number of shares and the effect of potentially dilutive securities outstanding during the period.
-Potentially dilutive securities consist of stock options, Convertible debentures, Convertible Notes payable, and Convertible Promissory notes.
-Stock options, Convertible Debentures, Convertible Promissory notes, and Convertible Notes payable were excluded from the computation of diluted net income (loss) per share as including them would have been anti-dilutive.
+Potentially dilutive securities consist of stock options, Convertible debentures, and Warrants.
+Stock options, Convertible Debentures, and Warrants were excluded from the computation of diluted net income (loss) per share as including them would have been anti-dilutive.
 As we reported net losses for all periods presented, diluted loss per share is the same as basic loss per share.

-The following outlines the Company’s basic and diluted loss per share for the three and nine months ended February 29, 2024 and February 28, 2023 (000’s, except share amounts):
+The following outlines the Company’s basic and diluted loss per share for the quarters ended August 31, 2024, and August 31, 2023:

 2024